erickt420/FFXCutsceneRemover/README.md

 Cutscene skipping program for the Windows version of Final Fantasy X HD Remaster.
 If you encounter any bugs or have any questions, please open an issue on GitHub or contact us in the cutscene-remover channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).

+**This mod is only designed and tested to be used for Any% Speedruns.
+Using this mod for other speedrun categories or normal playthroughs is not currently supported and you will likely encounter game-breaking bugs.**

 ### Usage:

 1. Ensure you have .NET Core 3.1 Runtime installed ([download here](https://dotnet.microsoft.com/download/dotnet/3.1/runtime)).